Cathy Geary Rush: Storylines

-Soon after Cathy was paroled, she and her husband, Ray, agreed a business deal with Abby Ewing.
+Soon after Cathy was paroled, she and her husband, Ray, agreed to a business deal with Abby Ewing.
 Abby was searching for a lookalike of the late Ciji Dunne, a dead singer who had had a strong friendship with Gary Ewing when she was alive.
 Cathy had a very strong resemblance to Ciji, and Abby wanted Cathy to distract Gary by impersonating Ciji as much as possible while Abby did business deals behind Gary's back.
 Cathy lied to Gary by claiming that she was from Wyoming, and also concealed her past prison record from Gary.
 Cathy eventually fell in love with Gary, while Gary told Cathy that he regretted that he and Ciji hadn't become lovers before Ciji died.

 Meanwhile, Cathy unwittingly confronted Ciji’s murderer, Tony Fenice/Chip Roberts.
 Horribly believing that Cathy was in fact a resurrection of the very person he killed, Tony took a misstep and was fatally impaled by a pitchfork, forever ending his reign of terror.

 Gary and Cathy's relationship soured quickly when the truth about her background and Abby's deal emerged.
 Cathy was tracked down by her husband Ray and she found herself being forced to rip off Gary.
 When Gary discovered Abby's shady business deals behind his back, he threw Abby off his ranch.
 However, he made up with Cathy and the two began an affair.
 Cathy then told Ray that their relationship was over.
 As Ray turned violent, had a fight with Gary, and later prowled around Gary's ranch, he was accidentally shot dead by the Wolfbridge Group, who thought that Ray was Gary.
 Later, Cathy became friends with Laura Avery and left the ranch to move in with her.
 During this time she began singing at Isadora's club.
 She then met the shy and religious Joshua Rush, and they started a volatile relationship.
 Joshua wanted to marry Cathy but his control over her gave her doubts, but she married him hoping this would change.
 Cathy realized things were worse and Joshua became very abusive and attempted to kill her and himself by jumping from a building.
 Instead Joshua fell to his death alone.
 Cathy began rebuilding her life and focused her singing career and eventually left Knots Landing to tour.